Gretna honors John Rhodes for 50 years as voice of Dragons' sporting events

-In 50 years as the voice of Gretna sports, John Rhodes has been oh, so close to perfect attendance.
+In 50 years as the voice of Gretna sports, John Rhodes is so close to perfect attendance.

 One missed game.
 Out of the thousands as the Dragons' public address announcer for football, girls and boys basketball, baseball and softball.